 Beef brain should also be sourced from younger cows to eliminate the risks of mad cow disease (bovine spongiform encephalopathy).

-If you’re obtaining your beef brain via an encapsulated product, look for something that checks all the boxes:
+If you’re obtaining your beef brain via an encapsulated product, look for products that checks all the boxes:

 - 3rd party testing for microbes